Stochastic cooling: Technical details

 The bunches are focused through a small hole between the electrode structure, so that the devices have access to the near-field of the radiation.

-Additionally the current impinging on the electrode is measured and based on this information the electrodes are centered on the beam and moved together while the beams cools and gets smaller.
+Additionally, the current impinging on the electrode is measured, and based on this information, the electrodes are centered on the beam and moved together while the beams cools and gets smaller.

 The word "stochastic" in the title stems from the fact that usually only some of the particles can unambiguously be addressed at once.
 Instead, small groups of particles are addressed within each bunch, and the adjustment or kick applies to the average momentum of each group.

-Thus they cannot be cooled down all at once but instead it requires multiple steps.
 The smaller the group of particles which can be detected and adjusted at once (requiring higher bandwidth), the faster the cooling.

 As the particles in the storage ring travel at nearly the speed of light, the feedback loop, in general, has to wait until the bunch returns to make the correction.
 The detector and the kicker can be placed on different positions on the ring with appropriately chosen delays to match the eigenfrequencies of the ring.

 The cooling is more efficient for long bunches, as the position spread between particles is longer.
-Optimally bunches are as short as possible in the accelerators of the ring and as long as possible in the coolers.

-Devices which do this are intuitively called stretcher, compressor, or buncher, debuncher.
-(The links point to the equivalent devices for light pulses, so please note that the prisms in the link are functionally replaced by dipole magnets in a particle accelerator.)
+Optimally, bunches are as short as possible in the accelerators of the ring and as long as possible in the coolers.
+Devices which do this are intuitively called stretcher and compressor, or buncher and debuncher.
+(The links point to the equivalent devices for light pulses; the prisms in the link are functionally replaced by dipole magnets in a particle accelerator.)

-In low energy rings the bunches can be overlapped with freshly created and thus cool (1000 K) electron bunches from a linac.

-This is a direct coupling to a lower temperature bath, which also cools the beam.
+In low-energy rings, the bunches can be overlapped with freshly created and thus cool (1000 K) electron bunches from a linac.
+This is a direct coupling to a lower-temperature bath, which also cools the beam.
 Afterwards the electrons can also be analyzed and stochastic cooling applied.

 Optical stochastic cooling

 While stochastic cooling has been very successful, its application is limited to beams with a low number of particles per bunch.
 Optical stochastic cooling (OSC) was proposed in 1993 to increase the cooling bandwidth.
-By using visible wavelengths instead of microwave wavelengths, OSC promises 4-orders of magnitude increase in cooling bandwidth from that of stochastic cooling.
-In transit-time OSC, developed in 1994, a particle first produces a wave-packet in a "pickup undulator" ("PU").
-The wave-packet and particle are separately transported to a downstream "kicker undulator" ("KU").
+By using visible wavelengths instead of microwave wavelengths, OSC promises 4 orders of magnitude increase in cooling bandwidth from that of stochastic cooling.
+In transit-time OSC, developed in 1994, a particle first produces a wave-packet in a pickup undulator (PU).
+The wave-packet and particle are separately transported to a downstream kicker undulator (KU).
 Here, the wave-packet is used to give a corrective energy kick back to the particle.
 The sign and magnitude of the energy kick depends on the relative arrival times of the particle and the wave-packet.
 The light and particle paths must be tuned such that the reference particle is not kicked.

-In August 2022 optical stochastic cooling was demonstrated for the first time at Fermilab.
+In August 2022, optical stochastic cooling was demonstrated for the first time at Fermilab.